j-reisons/calculated-risk/blog/index.md

 * For a more didactic approach, [head to the case studies](/cases).
 * For more exhaustive information, [head to the docs](/docs).

 N.B.
-While the calculator technically works on mobile, it's by no means a pleasant experience: it was built with desktop in mind.
+While the calculator technically works on mobile, it's an awful experience: do yourself a favor and browse this on desktop.